joordy/car-checkin-tool/README.md

 ## 🖥 **Tech-stack**

+### **Front-end**

 The application is built in [React.js](https://reactjs.org/).
 This is a component based framework, where we can easily work in together.
 For every feature or adjustment, we worked in branches and made pull requests of every small change or feature add-on.
 Every pull request must be reviewed by at least 1 of the other team members before it is able to merge onto the `development` branch.

-We also used a method called [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).
+We also used a method of component based programming.
+The components can then be made in various ways.
+We have used the [Atomic Webdesign](https://bradfrost.com/blog/post/atomic-web-design/) method for this.
 By using this, we split up every bit of code in `atoms`, `molecules`, `organisms` and `templates`.
-By doing this we can easily re-use components, and we have a clear overview of the components by size.
+By doing it this way, we can reuse the components, avoiding repetition, and program DRY in this way.

 We also use [`prettier`](https://prettier.io/) as code formatter, which also uses [`eslint`](https://eslint.org/) to lint the code.
 This will save a lot of discussion within code reviews, because it creates the same layout for the code on every save the creator makes.

+### **Backend**

+We wrote the backend in an external repository.
+This is built using Firebase Cloud Functions, and we can contact the backend with the help of an API fetch.

+The repository can be viewed [here: Car Checkin Tool Backend](https://github.com/joordy/car-checkin-tool-backend)

 ## ⚙️ **Installation**